Javran/poi-plugin-auto-refresher/README.md

 # poi-plugin-auto-refresher

-Avoid unwelcome nodes or edges by refreshing. use at your own risk.
+Avoid unwelcome nodes or edges by refreshing.
+Use at your own risk.